Skip to navigation Skip to content

 PPL

-To meet the residence requirements and be eligible for PPL the customer must complete the NARWP the day before:
+To meet the residence requirements and be eligible for PPL the customer must serve the NARWP the day before:

-• Pre-birth claims - they lodge their PPL claim
+• they lodge their PPL claim for pre-birth claims

-• Post birth claims - the child's birth/entry to care
+• the child's birth/entry to care for post birth claims

 For claimants who are Australian residents or live in Australia as the holder of a qualifying visa, the end date of the NARWP is calculated and recorded on the PPL Waiting Periods Calculations (P1PAP) screen in Process Direct.
 If outside a claim, this can be accessed via the PPL Claim Summary (P1CS) screen in Customer First.